rosouza/spring-boot-rest-api-redis-liquibase-docker/README.md

 mvn install

-docker compose build
+docker-compose build --no-cache

-docker compose up
+docker compose up --force-recreate

 # Client will be running as a scheduled service under client-service module running with a given cron expression: